Casey Affleck: 2007–2012: Breakthrough

 While The Assassination of Jesse James by the Coward Robert Ford and Gone Baby Gone were, respectively, a financial failure and a modest box office success, Affleck's acting career was widely believed to be at a turning point.
 However, he lost career momentum while directing I'm Still Here (2010), a divisive mockumentary about the musical career of his friend and then brother-in-law Joaquin Phoenix.
-While Affleck later clarified that it was "a planned, staged and scripted work of fiction", there was much media speculation during filming about whether Phoenix's public behaviour was performance art or a genuine breakdown.
+While Affleck later clarified that it was "a planned, staged and scripted work of fiction", there was much media speculation during filming about whether Phoenix's public behavior was performance art or a genuine breakdown.
 Claudia Puig of USA Today remarked that, "whether truth or folly, it's not particularly well made.
 Even in the midst of Phoenix's most oddball and obsessive torment, it's boring ...
 What, exactly, is the point of a joke that nobody really gets?"
 Ty Burr of The Boston Globe described it as "an interesting but half-baked exercise in persona deconstruction, celebrity politics, and meta-meta-entertainment ...
 Parts of it are close to genius; most of it is actively torturous to watch."
 Kenneth Turan of the Los Angeles Times said the film "turns out to be much more interesting to speculate about than to actually watch."
 Reflecting on the experience in 2016, Affleck said: "We never thought people would actually think it was real ...
 In hindsight, we should have had a press junket and done talk shows and said how it was a mockumentary."

 Affleck used his own money to fund I'm Still Here and, after running out of cash, filming was paused for a month to allow him to play a Texan serial killer in Michael Winterbottom's crime drama The Killer Inside Me (2010).
-Affleck later expressed regret over the movie's graphic violence.
+Affleck later expressed regret over the film's graphic violence.
 Philip French of The Guardian found him "disturbingly brilliant" while Peter Travers of Rolling Stone praised "a mesmeric, implosively powerful performance."
 Mark Olsen of the Los Angeles Times said Affleck "showcases his uncanny ability to project a person holding two thoughts in his head at once, as he often gives away nothing in his face to convey the firestorm obviously raging in his soul."
 Affleck then had a supporting role in the heist comedy Tower Heist (2011) and voiced a character in the 2012 animation ParaNorman.